 Two Data Sets

-The two data sets come from another website that has statistical data you can use for examples.
-Click here for the link.
-The first data comes from Mater Mother's Hospital in Brisbane, Australia.
+The first data set comes from Mater Mother’s Hospital in Brisbane, Australia.
 The data set contains the birth weight, gender, and time of birth of 44 babies born in the 24-hour period of 18 December 1997.
 The data were explained using four different distributions.
 We will focus on using the normal distribution, which was applied to the birth weights.
 The data are shown in the table below.

 Table of Birth Weights (Grams)